POS Network Segmentation and Payment Path Control

 Estate-Wide Rollout

-Phased deployment across all locations with centralised management, air-gapped recovery, and continuous PCI DSS evidence generation.
+Phased deployment across all locations with centralised management, verified configuration baselines, and continuous PCI DSS evidence generation.

 Estate Network Assessment